MAPS: Multi-Agent Personality Shaping for Collaborative Reasoning

-The related work is structured into two main aspects: first, an introduction to \msp\ solving; and second, an exploration of multi-agent techniques.
+The related work is structured into two main aspects: Firstly, an introduction to complex problem reasoning; Secondly, an exploration of multi-agent techniques.

-\textbf{\textit{\msp\ Solving}}.
-The research of \msp\ spans across multiple fields, including mathematics, physics, and chemistry, with each area focusing on enhancing problem-solving abilities.
+\paragraph{Complex Problem Reasoning.} The research of complex problem reasoning spans across multiple fields, including mathematics, physics, and chemistry, with each area focusing on enhancing problem-solving abilities.
 In mathematics, studies~\cite{didolkar2024metacognitive,fitriana2024influence,tong2025dart} explore various methods to improve mathematical problem-solving, such as algorithm optimization, educational strategies, and the use of artificial intelligence.
-These approaches aim to boost the efficiency, accuracy, and depth of mathematical reasoning, fostering innovation and progress in the field.
-In the field of physics, the papers~\cite{mustofa2024utilizing,kapuriya2024mm,anand2024mm} emphasize the integration of different information types, such as images and text, through multimodal learning to enhance the efficiency and precision of problem solving.
-By utilizing techniques like reinforcement learning, generative models, and intelligent prompting, these studies optimize models' performance in tackling complex physics problems.
-In chemistry, three articles~\cite{alasadi2024multimodal,kiernan2024resources,li2024chemvlm} investigate the role of multimodal learning in solving chemical problems.
-By combining diverse information sources, including images and text, and employing techniques such as generative models and molecular geometry reasoning, they aim to improve both the efficiency and accuracy of solving chemistry problems, driving innovation in chemistry education and research.
+These approaches aim to boost the efficiency, accuracy, and depth of mathematical reasoning.
+In the field of physics, the papers~\cite{mustofa2024utilizing,kapuriya2024mm,anand2024mm,wu2024gps} emphasize the integration of different information types, such as images and text, through multimodal learning to enhance the efficiency and precision of problem solving.
+In chemistry, three articles~\cite{alasadi2024multimodal,kiernan2024resources,li2024chemvlm,lin2025foundation,dang2025disentangled} investigate the role of multimodal learning in solving chemical problems.
+By combining diverse information sources, including images and text, and employing techniques such as generative models and molecular geometry reasoning, they aim to improve both the efficiency and accuracy of solving chemistry problems.